twosevenska/usenet-docker/README.md

 This repo is my version of another fork.
 Setup should be a bit easier but even the original was pretty straightforward.

+## !
+NOTICE !

+THIS FORK HAS BEEN ARCHIVED AND DUPLICATED SINCE IT WAS BECOMING ITS OWN THING AND NOT EXCLUSIVE FOR USENET

 ## Containers
 * [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) - Nginx Proxy
 * [linuxserver/sabnzbd](https://github.com/linuxserver/docker-sabnzbd) - SABnzbd